wildmustard/Gaia-iOS/README.md

 * Setup the neural network API to communicate with Gaia and classify images
 * Setup the camera capture view enabling user to snap photos of subjects, this acts as the landing view for the application
 * Create view for users' catalogue of taken images, this would be accessed from the landing view
-* Create view for users' score, this would be a pulldown from the landing view
 * Create view for handling the post image capture event, which appears once the user takes an image using the capture button on the landing view

 ### Optional Features
+* Create view for users' score, this would be a pulldown from the landing view
+* Log In & Sign Up Screens for tracking unique users
+* Users can import images from their own camera roll into Gaia
 * Custom API training for the network to better identify the animals
 * Crowdsource the tag training for more accurate selection
-* Scoreboard for tracking other users
+* Leaderboard for tracking other users scores based on logged in username
 * Create view for geographic tracking of photo locations, displayed on a map view

 ### Database Models